University-Observatory-Oldenburg/NEOs-for-KStars-Linux/README.md

   - Pre_Capture_NEO.py
 - Make all scripts executable ("chmod +x *Script.xx*")
 - Start KStars_startup_script.sh in order to run the codes in the corresponding order
+- A prompt window should open.
+Insert your parameters for your observatory.
+- Also a second prompt window opens.
+Here put in additional objects you like to capture.
 - After script is completed, KStars should be started automatically.
 You can use the whishlist or the search function in KStars to use the objects
-- IMPORTANT: Use the Pre_Capture_NEO.py script before every Capture as Pre-Capture script in Ekos.
+- **IMPORTANT: Use the Pre_Capture_NEO.py script before every Capture as Pre-Capture script in Ekos.
 The coordinates of the object will be updated and the mount is corrected.
 The dome needs to be slewed again after that procedure.
-This will correct for the movement of the object according to latest data from MPC, which is not implemented in KStars.
+This will correct for the movement of the object according to latest data from MPC, which is not implemented in KStars.**

 ## Description
 TBD

 ## Further Developments (TBD)
 - Automatic Schedule Maker
-- Input Prompt for Parameters

 ## References
 - Hoffmann T, Gehlen M, Plaggenborg T, Drolshagen G, Ott T, Kunz J, Santana-Ros T, Gedek M, Reszelewski R, Żołnowski M and Poppe B (2022) Robotic observation pipeline for small bodies in the solar system based on open-source software and commercially available telescope hardware.
 Front.
 Astron.
 Space Sci.
 9:895732. doi: [10.3389/fspas.2022.895732](https://doi.org/10.3389/fspas.2022.895732)